 Hot mix asphalt concrete (abbreviated as HMA or HMAC) is a thermoplastic mixture of asphalt cement, rock and sand.
 In some states the mixture is called bituminous concrete.
-Earliest asphalt roads were called Macadam, after a Scottish engineer John McAdam who created the method in the early 1800s, by grading rock by size, placing and compacting the rock.
+The earliest asphalt roads were called Macadam, after a Scottish engineer, John McAdam.
+He created a road building method in the early 1800s by grading rock by size, then placing and compacting the rock.
 Stone dust then filled the spaces between the larger rocks and, to keep dust down, he poured oil over the rock.
 This had a binding effect which also kept water out of the pavement layer and improved longevity.
 Historically, tar was first used in Monaco where coal tar from the city’s gasworks was used to bind the rock together.
 On the West Coast, the La Brea Tar Pits provided naturally occurring asphalt for road construction.

 Modern asphalt production replaced coal tar with asphalt cement.
 Asphalt cement is a product of petroleum refining.
 To produce HMA, rock is heated, and asphalt cement is mixed in.
 Dump trucks then transport HMA to a job site and the mixture is poured into the front hopper of a self-propelled paver.
 The paver spreads the hot mix at a uniform width and thickness, and then the HMAC is compacted by heavy rollers.
 The rollers compress the mixture to remove large air voids and make a smooth surface.